Stad (peninsula): Geography

+Ship tunnel

 As far back as the 1870s there were plans for the construction of a ship tunnel.
 A pilot project was developed in 1985, and the development company founded the same year.
 Plans are currently well underway to build the Stad Ship Tunnel at the narrowest point connecting the Moldefjorden to the Kjødspollen (the innermost part of the Vanylvsfjorden) with capacity to take large ships such as the Hurtigruten vessels.